 Area and length properties of the geometry field can be modified with unit types expressed with an @ sign.

-- Areal unit of measure keywords:
+- The following are areal units of measure keywords:

 - ACRES | ARES | HECTARES | SQUARECENTIMETERS | SQUAREDECIMETERS | SQUAREINCHES | SQUAREFEET | SQUAREKILOMETERS | SQUAREMETERS | SQUAREMILES | SQUAREMILLIMETERS | SQUAREYARDS | SQUAREMAPUNITS | UNKNOWN

-- Linear unit of measure keywords:
+- The following are linear units of measure keywords:

 - CENTIMETERS | DECIMALDEGREES | DECIMETERS | FEET | INCHES | KILOMETERS | METERS | MILES | MILLIMETERS | NAUTICALMILES | POINTS | UNKNOWN | YARDS

 If the data is stored in a geographic coordinate system and a linear unit (for example, feet) is supplied, the length calculation is converted using a geodesic algorithm.

 Converting the areal units on data in a geographic coordinate system produces questionable results since decimal degrees are not consistent across the globe.

 Geodesic area and length can also be calculated using geodesicArea and geodesicLength properties with @ followed by a unit of measure keyword.

 Calculate the current date and time.